UAV-Based 3D Spectrum Sensing: Insights on Altitude, Bandwidth, Trajectory, and Effective Antenna Patterns on REM

 \subsection{REM Accuracy Enhancement via MC-Assisted GPR for Deep-shadow Extraction}

-\EditMush{In this subsection, we evaluate the performance of the proposed MC-Assisted GPR, which is designed to enhance deep-shadowed regions.
-Using the LTE I/Q experimental dataset, representative SF maps generated by the proposed algorithm and standard GPR are compared in Fig.~\ref{fig:sf_map_mc}.}
+In this subsection, we evaluate the performance of the proposed MC-Assisted GPR, which is designed to enhance deep-shadowed regions.
+Using the LTE I/Q experimental dataset, representative SF maps generated by the proposed algorithm and standard GPR are compared in Fig.~\ref{fig:sf_map_mc}.

-\EditMush{As illustrated, the standard GPR prediction in Fig.~\ref{fig:sf_map_mc}(c) tends to treat deep shadow observations (indicated by dark blue or red regions) as isolated singular points.
-Standard Kriging and GPR algorithms inherently attempt to ``erase'' or smooth these extrema to minimize global variance, preventing neighboring locations from benefiting from these deep shadow observations.
-This oversmoothing is counterintuitive in environments where deep shadowing is spatially continuous.
-In contrast, the proposed MC-assisted GPR specifically identifies these deep-shadowed points and propagates their influence through the local neighborhood using grayscale dilation, as shown in Fig.~\ref{fig:sf_map_mc}(d).}
+As illustrated, the standard GPR prediction in Fig.~\ref{fig:sf_map_mc}(c) tends to treat deep-shadow observations (indicated by dark blue or red regions) as isolated singular points.
+Standard Kriging and GPR algorithms inherently attempt to ``erase'' or smooth these extrema to minimize global variance, preventing neighboring locations from benefiting from these deep-shadow observations.
+This oversmoothing is counterintuitive in environments where this effect is spatially continuous.
+In contrast, the proposed MC-assisted GPR specifically identifies these deep-shadowed points and propagates their influence through the local neighborhood using grayscale dilation, as shown in Fig.~\ref{fig:sf_map_mc}(d).

-\EditMush{Fig.~\ref{fig:mc_performance} presents the REM reconstruction error, measured in median RMSE, for the proposed algorithm compared to OK, SK, and baseline GPR.}
+Fig.~\ref{fig:mc_performance} presents the REM reconstruction error, measured in median RMSE, for the proposed algorithm compared to OK, SK, and baseline GPR.

-\EditMush{All algorithms reconstruct the SF maps using TRPL as the deterministic path loss component.
+All algorithms reconstruct the SF maps using TRPL as the large-scale path loss model.
 The results indicate that GPR generally outperforms OK and SK, as the latter methods require the optimization of the selection radius $\mathrm{R}$ for a given sampling density $\mathrm{M}$.
 At very low sampling densities, SK provides the most accurate results; however, it lacks scalability as $\mathrm{M}$ increases, allowing OK to eventually match its performance.
 GPR, on the other hand, provides reliable and consistent performance gains with increasing $\mathrm{M}$.
-Because GPR explicitly accounts for measurement noise, it maintains stability even with a high number of observations, unlike SK, which may suffer from matrix ill-conditioning.}
+Because GPR explicitly accounts for measurement noise, it maintains stability even with a high number of observations, unlike SK, which may suffer from matrix ill-conditioning.